 In 1996, SF hosted the Cycle Messenger World Championships, three days of racing with 600 participants from throughout the world.
 It was a colossal group effort, led by SFBMA president Megan Redington but including the efforts of hundreds of volunteers.
 A CD compilation of SF bike messenger bands was produced for the event: “Pothole” and a booklet of practical tips for messengers was published.
 CMWC opened many SF messengers to the worldwide messenger community for the first time.

-Emboldened by the success of CMWC and also the success of the Exotic Dancers Alliance in organizing under the SEIU, Wendy Fallin, Limor Geisler, and America Meredith called together the first meeting to actively seek union organization of the Bay Area urgent delivery industry.
+Emboldened by the success of CMWC – Wendy Fallin, Limor Geisler, and America Meredith called together the first meeting to actively seek union organization of the Bay Area urgent delivery industry.
 Former CMWC organizers Howard Williams, Bok Choy Mathewson, and Joel Metz helped transform the SFBMA into a labor-advocacy group, with the help of Lance Schroeder, Eric Scudder, and countless others.
-The SFBMA formed an alliance with the International Longshore and Warehouse Union, Local 6 and our community devoted years to transforming the local industry.
-Several multinational corporations who undercut locally owned businesses were driven out of the SF messenger industry: Fidelity National Title, DMS, and Express Legal Services.
+The SFBMA formed an alliance with the International Longshore and Warehouse Union, Local 6, Several multinational corporations who undercut locally owned businesses were driven out of the SF messenger industry: Fidelity National Title, DMS, and Express Legal Services.
 Messengers won class-action lawsuits against messenger companies for wage and overtime violations.
 Ultimately, Speedway and Professional Messenger employees organized under the ILWU Local 6.
-In the ensuing years, more messengers took the reins of the SFBMA, including Rak Affonso, Carey Dall, Bernie Corace, Jason Whitehead, and Damon Votour, who served as SFBMA President longer than any other individual.
+In the ensuing years, more messengers took the reins of the SFBMA, including Rak Affonso, Carey Dall, Bernie Corace, Jason Whitehead, and Damon Votour, who served as SFBMA President longer than any other individual at that time.
 They reached out to local politicians and established community ties that the SFBMA still honors today.
-One effort that continues is to get messenger companies to comply with laws regarding employee/independent contractor determination.
+One effort that continues is that messenger companies must comply with laws regarding employee/independent contractor determination.

 Taken from http://www.ahalenia.com/sfbma/